insure logo

 Does homeowners insurance cover injuries from fireworks?

-Yes.
+Homeowners insurance covers injuries to others caused by legal fireworks set off by you.
 The liability portion of your homeowners insurance policy doesn’t only cover personal property — it will also cover any medical expenses if you set off fireworks that injure someone.
 It will also cover the legal fees if someone sues you because of their injuries.
-But again, if the fireworks were set off in a state where it is illegal, you will not be covered.
-Additionally, if you intentionally injure someone with fireworks, homeowners insurance will not cover any medical care or legal fees.

-And while homeowners insurance will cover injuries your fireworks cause another person, it won’t cover you if your own firework display injures you.
-For example, if you burn yourself setting off fireworks, you will need to seek coverage under your health insurance policy.
-Only those not living in your household who are accidentally injured on your property will be covered by your homeowners insurance policy.
+And while homeowners insurance will cover injuries your fireworks cause another person, it won’t cover injuries to you or another household member.
+You will need to seek coverage under your health insurance policy.

 What if your car catches on fire from fireworks?